me2beats/godot-tips-and-tricks/.github/ISSUE_TEMPLATE/new-tip-trick-general-template-.md

 ---
 name: 'New tip-trick general template '
-about: This is a general template for creating new tips/tricks
+about: General template for creating new tips/tricks.
+Has "Problem" and "Solution" fields.
 title: ''
 labels: ''
 assignees: ''